nickfox/GpsTracker/servers/tk103/readme.md

 socket-client.php can be used to test the server but is not required once the server is setup and running properly.

+The gps-tracker directory has the wordpress plugin that is used to view the gps locations from the client.
+Please note that this is a specialized version of the wordpress plugin that ONLY works with the tk103-server and tk103 clients.
+This version of the plugin will NOT work with the wordpress android client.

 this is a log of 3 gps data points received from the ODB gps device we were testing.

 root@gps-tracker:~/gps-tracker# php tk103-server.php